 - 1. Apply for reclassification at the Registrar's Office within the time established in the academic calendar of the corresponding semester. - 2.
-Have approved at least 24 credits with the institution's retention index at the end of the semester on which the reclassification is requested. - Have no debts with the Institution. - 4.
+Have approved at least 24 credits with the institution's retention index at the end of the semester on which the reclassification is requested. - 3.
+Have no debts with the Institution. - 4.
 Have not been reclassified more than three times. - 5.
-Meet the specific requirements of the program to which the student wants to request for reclassification. - Show evidence of vaccination against Hepatitis B; for students of Nursing and Occupational Therapy Departments.
+Meet the specific requirements of the program to which the student wants to request for reclassification. - Show evidence of vaccination against Hepatitis B; for students of Nursing and Occupational Therapy Departments. - 7.
+Less than 24 credits approved in the University of Puerto - ✓ Must have a satisfactory academic progress, as established by the Retention Tables indexes. - Must have an application general index value (IGS) of new admission greater than or equal to the minimum established for the year that the student was admitted.